a2rocket/testing/test_cases.md

 ## Register a delegation address for The Memes by 6529 collection using a wallet that has sub-delegation rights

 ### Description: In this group of test cases a wallet calls the registerDelegationAddressUsingSubDelegation(...) function to register a delegation address on behalf of a Delegator that granted him/her sub-delegation rights.
-Firstly, please make sure that you run Test Case ID 4 and then make sure that the address 0xdD870fA1b7C4700F2BD7f44238821C26f7392148 is selected as an Account on remix.

 ### Test Case ID: 8